-Understanding New Testament → ENGL-231 3 hours
+Understanding New Testament T▶ ENGL-231

 Prerequisite: Test out of or successfully complete developmental reading and writing courses OR instructor permission.
 This course provides a general introduction to New Testament history and literature designed to acquaint students with the context of political, social, and cultural origins in our society.
 Attention is given to the development of Judeo-Christian tradition during the Roman period.
 Course offered spring semesters.